warren-bank/mirror-XMail-mail-server/Readme.txt

 	( see section SMTPFWD.TAB ).
 	Added the random order option to  "smtprelay"  custom domain processing ( see section "Custom domain mail processing" ).
+	The use of realloc() function has been removed to make place for free()/malloc() due a glibc bug with such function.
+Date 27-10-2000		0.63
+	Added a feature that makes usable the new POP3LINKS.TAB fetching option by masquerading incoming recipient.
+This can be done by replacing the domain part or by adding a constant string to the To: address ( see  POP3LINKS.TAB section ).